 Many of the pathways provide an opportunity for students to earn college credit(s) through the Community College System of New Hampshire or with Southern New Hampshire University.
-Additionally, students in a pathway will be invited to participate in field trips, attend guest lectures, and other academic experiences geared specifically to their career interest.

 It is never too early to think about your future.
 A pathway will allow you to take a series of courses to help you decide about your career choice prior to the expense of college.
 The benefits to students include: